amenasec/Computer-Systems-A-Programmers-Perspective-3e/Homework Problems/Chapter_2.md

 }
 ````

-A. What is wrong with this code? </br>
+**A.** What is wrong with this code?

-B. Give a correct implementation of the function that uses only left and right shifts, along with one subtraction.
+**B.** Give a correct implementation of the function that uses only left and right shifts, along with one subtraction.

 ---
 **A.** What is wrong with this code?